CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning: Introduction

-Limited labeled data fails to calibrate the confidence distribution of unlabeled data, severely exacerbating the pseudo-label noise problem.
-This motivates the need for a principled reliability criterion defined directly on model predictions.
-Such a criterion should systematically distinguish trustworthy pseudo-labels from unreliable ones.
-To address this, we propose a unified Confidence-Variance (CoVar) theory framework, which not only leverages joint optimization but also achieves comprehensive coverage over existing threshold-based methods.
-Our core theoretical contribution is a robust quality assessment criterion that mitigates overconfidence and enhances pseudo-label reliability.
-Derived from the principle of Entropy Minimization, our analysis reveals that a reliable pseudo-label is defined by the joint optimization of two requirements: sufficiently high Maximum Confidence (MC) and low Residual Class Variance (RCV), which measures the probability mass concentration among non-maximum confidence classes.
-Crucially, our theoretical derivation exposes a dynamic interaction between these two factors.
-The negative impact of a high RCV is dynamically amplified as the prediction's MC increases.
-This mechanism acts as a penalty, ensuring that any high-confidence prediction is strictly regularized by a correspondingly low RCV to be considered reliable.
-Reliable predictions, therefore, fundamentally require this joint consideration of both MC and RCV.
-The main contributions of this paper are:
+Existing threshold-based methods therefore evaluate pseudo-label reliability with a confidence-only criterion.
+As illustrated in Fig.~\ref{fig1}, high-confidence pseudo-labels are not necessarily high-precision pseudo-labels, especially when confidence scores have limited separability.
+This observation motivates a principled reliability criterion defined directly on model predictions.
+Such a criterion should separate trustworthy pseudo-labels from unreliable ones in a systematic way.
+To this end, we propose a unified Confidence--Variance (CoVar) theoretical framework that generalizes confidence-threshold filtering by incorporating residual-class dispersion.
+The core theoretical contribution is a reliability criterion that mitigates overconfidence and improves pseudo-label selection.
+Starting from entropy minimization, our analysis shows that a reliable pseudo-label should satisfy two coupled requirements: sufficiently high Maximum Confidence (MC) and low Residual-Class Variance (RCV).
+In multi-class settings, RCV measures the dispersion of the residual-class distribution, and low RCV indicates that no non-maximum class forms a strong competing hypothesis.
+The derivation further reveals a dynamic interaction between the two factors: the RCV penalty increases with maximum confidence.
+This confidence-dependent penalty requires a high-confidence prediction to have correspondingly low RCV before it is considered reliable.
+Under the resulting second-order analysis, low-loss predictions are therefore characterized by high MC and low RCV jointly.

-1) We establish a confidence-variance theory for pseudo-label reliability, deriving a per-sample cross-entropy decomposition into MC and RCV with explicit approximation bounds, a batch-level lower bound, and an adaptive weighting term $g_j(p_j(k'))$ that tightens the RCV penalty as confidence increases.

-2) We analyze pseudo-label selection under mini-batch class imbalance, showing that confidence-only rules induce systematic selection bias toward majority classes, and that jointly controlling MC and RCV mitigates this bias and stabilizes pseudo-label coverage across head and tail classes.

-3) Guided by this theory, we formulate pseudo-label selection as a spectral relaxation problem in a confidence-variance feature space and derive an efficient solution closely related to kernel spectral clustering, which adaptively separates high- and low-reliability predictions without hand-tuned confidence thresholds and achieves SOTA on multiple semi-supervised segmentation and image classification benchmarks.